krishnaxpatel/data-analytics-projects/Project1/README.md

 ## Files

 - `data/`: Contains the dataset used for the analysis.
-- `notebooks/`: Jupyter notebooks with code and analysis.

 ### Conclusion

 Between 2013 and 2022, the U.S. demonstrated a significant 28% reduction in average CO2 emissions per MWh of electricity generation, driven by a shift towards cleaner energy sources.
 While nuclear power remains a key contributor, states like Vermont, relying solely on renewables, achieved the lowest emissions, contrasting sharply with coal-dependent Wyoming's high emissions.
 This trend reflects a broader global movement towards decarbonization, with renewables gaining prominence and coal declining.

 ### **Further Data Exploration**